CMMC Terms

 DoD Cyber Crime Center (DC3)

-The DoD Cyber Crime Center (DC3) is listed in DFARS 252.204-7012 as the point of contact to send malware samples to.
+The DoD Cyber Crime Center (DC3) is listed in DFARS 252.204-7012 as the point of contact for sending malware samples.
 The DC3 also operates the cyber incident report portion of the DIBNet portal.

 Doxing